Kansas Open Records Act (KORA)

 - Appoint a Freedom of Information Officer (FOIO) to assist in resolving issues related to KORA requests.

-- Act on record requests within three business days following their receipt and to provide the requestor notice if additional time will be require to locate or compile requested records.
+- Act on record requests within three business days following their receipt and to provide the requester notice if additional time will be require to locate or compile requested records.

 - Estimate the charge for providing requested records and obtain advance payment prior to fulfilling the request.